Horse coughing is a common symptom of heaves, an inflammatory response in the respiratory tract, often triggered by an inhaled allergen.

 - Soak all hay before feeding and feed in a haynet

-- Add natural supplements to feeding programs that will act as an antihistamine and boost the immune system
+- Add natural supplements that will support a healthy allergy response and boost the immune system

 Removing Potential Contact Allergens